 - Cost: High-quality CBD oils can be expensive, especially if used daily.

-Preferences and Effects Experienced by Users
+User Preferences and Effects

 Conclusion